hadashiA/VitalRouter/README.md

 [![GitHub license](https://img.shields.io/github/license/hadashiA/VitalRouter)](./LICENSE)
 ![Unity 2022.2+](https://img.shields.io/badge/unity-2022.2+-000.svg)

-VitalRouter, is a source-generator powered zero-allocation fast in-memory messaging library for Unity and .NET.
+VitalRouter is a C# library for zero-allocation, in-memory messaging on the client-side.

+It works on any platform where C# runs, but is specifically designed for client-side applications, particularly in games with Unity, or where event propagation can become complex.

-It can declaratively do async handler/async middleware/sequence control, etc., and could serve as a thin framework to promote unidirectional control flow.
+By simply adding an Attribute, you can achieve asynchronous handlers, asynchronous middleware, sequence control, and more.
+Roslyn SourceGenerator generates high-performance code with zero allocations.
+It can function as a thin framework that promotes a unidirectional control flow.

 ```csharp
 [Routes]